ApryseSDK/pdftron-react-native/README.md

 - [encryptDocument](#encryptDocument)

 #### initialize
-To initialize PDFTron SDK with your PDFTron license key.
+Used to initialize PDFTron SDK with your PDFTron commercial license key.
+You can run PDFTron in demo mode by passing an empty string.

 Parameters: